Designing the Future of the Workplace

 SpaceShift’s demountable track panel system provides an architectural element that preserves the design aesthetic while offering visual privacy, rejecting bulk, and embracing sleekness.
 The wooden frames fashion glass, whiteboards, or trackable panels for a closed or open environment – depending on need and want.

-SpaceShift is being put to work in over 500,000 square feet of tech office space throughout the United States, with no deceleration in sight.
+SpaceShift is being put to work in over 500,000 SF of tech office space throughout the United States, with no deceleration in sight.
 Our job as designers reaches past standard space design.
 We are responsible for looking into the future and collaborating with clients to create solutions and anticipate their needs.
 By bringing a multi-disciplinary design perspective to product development, we’re able to level up the solution.
 SpaceShift is a testament to this concept and how our designers are collaborating with clients to reimagine a workplace that best represents their needs, culture, and employees.

 Hospital Design from the Nurse’s Perspective